Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 There is a section, that defines if result sets should be retrieved and what happens after retrieval.
 For convenience, you can overwrite via command line, if result sets should be stored on disk locally.
 The parameter `--store-data` allows the settings csv or pandas (for pickled pandas DataFrame) to activate local storage and to set the format.
+The parameter `--discard-data` deactivates all fetching of data.
+Queries are only sent.
+After receiving a success message, result is discarded and not fetched or stored.